Ibrahim Abu Mohammed

-Ibrahim Abu Mohamed (إبراهيم أبو محمد) is an Egyptian-born and educated Sunni Islamic scholar and Grand Mufti of Australia from September 2011 to March 2018.
+Ibrahim Abu Mohammed (إبراهيم أبو محمد) (Note: His name is spelled "Ibrahim Abu Mohammed" by SBS News and ABC News, and others.
+It is also often spelled "Ibrahim Abu Mohamed" by MEMRI and others. and occasionally spelled "Ibrahim Abu Muhammed".) is an Egyptian-born and educated Sunni Islamic scholar and Grand Mufti of Australia from September 2011 to March 2018.
 He became Grand Mufti again after Afifi's death.

 Personal life

-Abu Mohamed was born in Binufar, Gharbia Governorate, Egypt.
-Abu Mohamed studied at the Al-Azhar University in Cairo, where he received his doctorate; he taught Islamic studies from 1988 to 1996 in Abu Dhabi, United Arab Emirates.
+Abu Mohammed was born in Binufar, Gharbia Governorate, Egypt.
+Abu Mohammed studied at the Al-Azhar University in Cairo, where he received his doctorate; he taught Islamic studies from 1988 to 1996 in Abu Dhabi, United Arab Emirates.
 On 18 September 2011, he was appointed Australia's Grand Mufti by the Australian National Imams Council (ANIC), replacing Fehmi Naji, who retired due to poor health.

 Activities

 After moving to Sydney in 1997, Abu Mohamed founded a radio station soon called Quran Kareem Radio, broadcasting Koranic readings and other religious programs 24 hours a day.
 The radio station's content is mostly in Arabic; it relies on local donations and advertising for funding.
 In 2005, Abu Mohamed founded a respite centre for Muslims with special needs, which he still manages.

 In 2012, Abu Mohamed visited the Gaza Strip, where he met Hamas leader Ismail Haniyeh and told local news agencies, "I am pleased to stand on the land of jihad to learn from its sons".
 He is said to support Yusuf al-Qaradawi, who he met in Qatar in April 2013.

 Mohamed is member of a Tribunal which resolves disputes using Sharia Law based mediation.
 These mediation sessions are conducted weekly, from Abu Mohamed's Fairfield office.